 Tracking Land Change (TLC) at River Ridge Ranch, California.
-Research Program for Undergraduates (REU)
+Research Experience for Undergraduates (REU)

 Welcome to the Tracking Land Change (TLC) project at River Ridge Ranch, California.
 This program is a National Science Foundation (NSF) funded Research Experiences for Undergraduates (REU) offering.
-Our REU program will take place on-site at the scenic River Ridge Ranch at the foot of the Sierra Nevada Mountains and on campus at California State University, Long Beach (approximately three and a half weeks at each location).
+Our REU program will take place on-site at the scenic River Ridge Ranch at the foot of the Sierra Nevada Mountains and the SNARL research site near Mammoth Lakes.

 The objective of this REU is to train the next generation of land managers and restoration scientists in conservation science and technology to facilitate the transition of working lands to de facto working reserves.
 We will train a highly diverse group of students in the field at River Ridge Ranch (RRR), a working ranch near Sequoia National Park, and in our laboratory, in the use of innovative geospatial technologies and the application of the associated STEM biogeographic concepts that inform them.
 Students will develop their own research questions in consultation with a broad array of faculty and carry out original research in teams.
 They will also receive training in career skills, including professional report writing and oral communication for in-person and virtual visual presentations.
 Students receive a paid stipend for participating.

-Our program will run from May 22-July 7 2023.
+Our program will run from May 28-July 12 2024.
 We meet at California State University, Long Beach where students will receive training in Geotechniques and GIScience using a variety of software programs and technologies including conservation drones and GPS.
-Students will work with faculty to develop potential research topics before heading to the ranch study site for a three-week intensive field study in June.
+Students will work with faculty to develop potential research topics before heading to the ranch study site for a five-week intensive field study in June-July.
 Students will have the option to stay in rustic bunkhouses or at secluded camp-sites while at the ranch.
 Amenities include, Wi-Fi, swimming in the Tule River, hiking and biking, as well as access to the compound, a unique full outdoor kitchen, firepit and classroom.
 Students will work 5 days per week, collecting data in the mornings, and performing analysis in the lab during the heat of the day.
-Students will have the option for excursions to Sequoia National Park and other outlets on weekends, or stay and relax at the ranch.
-Upon completion of the main field program, students will return to CSULB for laboratory work, analysis, as well as writing of final reports and crafting of presentations.
-The program will end with a symposium at River Ridge where student teams will present their final reports.
+Students will have the option for excursions to Sequoia National Park and/or other outlets on weekends, or stay and relax at the ranch.
+Read about the Student Experience here!
+Upon completion of the main field program, students will focus on conducting laboratory work, analysis, as well as writing of final reports and crafting of presentations.
+The program will end with a stay at the SNARL research site near Mammoth Lakes in the cool of the Sierra Mountains.
+We will conclude with formal presentations of research findings at a symposium at River Ridge or on the CSULB campus.

 Note: All students are expected to be able to bring a Windows 10 (64)-based laptop (Minimum: 16GB RAM, 256 GB hard disk, video card, MS Office 2010 [2016 preferred]), for use during the field program.
 Please contact us regarding your computer if you have any questions regarding its capabilities.